 As a rule of thumb, the more unique or rare the item is the less accurate the estimated value will be.

-There are two ways in which you as an investor on our platform can generate returns.
+There are two ways in which you can sell the asset.
 The first is when the asset gets sold as a whole to a new buyer.
 Given that most alternative assets are long-term investments, we’d expect that in most cases this would only happen after a number of years.
 Offers from potential buyers would be put up for a vote and users that invest in the item can have their say in whether to accept or reject the offer.

 The articles and information made available on Koia are provided for information and educational purposes only and do not constitute financial advice.
 You are advised to consult with an independent financial advisor for advice on your specific circumstances.